 In addition to the coursework listed above, students in BSN programs also learn hands-on skills that will help them in their future practice.
-As a part of their clinicals, they typically learn and practice the skills they will use in the real world, such as taking vital signs, drawing blood, and administering intravenous therapy (IV).
-For example, prospective nurses may practice technical skills on a dummy patient, or human patient simulator (HPS).
-This way, real life emergency situations can be simulated in a controlled, safe environment, allowing students to practice what they have learned before dealing with real patients later.
-They may also practice on real patients during their clinical studies, giving supervised care at hospitals or clinics.
-Usually, students will be required to complete a certain number of hours of clinical work, in addition to their regular coursework, before graduating from the bachelor’s program.
+As a part of their clinical rotations, they typically learn and practice the skills they will use in the real world, such as taking vital signs, drawing blood, and administering intravenous therapy (IV).
+Prospective nurses frequently practice technical skills in a school-based laboratory with simulation equipment, including human patient simulators (HPS).
+This allows students to practice skills in a controlled environment without the risk of harming real-life patients.
+Student nurses will interact with real patients later on in their clinical studies, under close supervision at hospitals or clinics.
+Students will need to complete a certain number of hours of clinical work to meet graduation requirements.

-The courses taken to obtain a bachelors of science in nursing degree will give students an introduction into various nursing fields, and hopefully provide some direction in choosing the field they might wish to pursue as a career.
-Students in bachelors programs are also expected to maintain a minimum grade point average in order to graduate with a bachelor’s degree in nursing.
+The courses taken to earn a bachelor’s of science in nursing degree will provide students with an introduction to various nursing fields, which many students find helpful in choosing a specialty area for their careers.
+Students in bachelor’s programs are also expected to maintain a minimum grade point average in order to graduate.

-Career Opportunities for Graduates of an Bachelor’s Degree Program in Nursing
+Career Opportunities for Graduates of a Bachelor’s Degree Program in Nursing

-Graduates of any BSN program will need to get licensed to practice nursing in their state before being hired, typically with an exam called the National Council Licensure Examination (NCLEX).
-To become a registered nurse, graduates will take the NCLEX-RN.
-The NCLEX-RN covers the knowledge, skills and abilities necessary for entry-level nursing practice and tests the critical thinking ability of the candidate.
-It is a highly individualized test, meaning that the computer selects each question based on how the previous one was answered.
-Most questions are multiple-choice, but there are also a few format questions, which may be open response-style, or others that may ask test-takers to identify a body part.
+BSN program graduates will need to be licensed to practice nursing in their state before being hired, which begins by passing the National Council Licensure Examination (NCLEX).
+To become a registered nurse (RN), graduates will take the NCLEX-RN.
+The NCLEX-RN tests future nurses’ knowledge, skills, and abilities in nursing while also assessing critical thinking ability.
+The NCLEX-RN is individualized, as the computer-based exam selects each progressive question based on how previous questions were answered.
+The majority of questions are multiple-choice, though open response and other question formats are commonly included.

-Nursing is one of the most popular job fields in the US, and it is in relatively high demand.
-According to the US Bureau of Labor Statistics, registered nurses earned a median wage of $65,470 in 2012.1 The outlook for RNs is promising, with registered nursing jobs expected to increase by 19% through 2022, significantly faster than other occupations.1 This increased demand is due to the aging of the baby-boomer generation, growing rates of chronic illnesses among the general public, and the retirement of many nurses in the coming years.
-Nurses who are willing to work in medically underserved and in rural areas will have an advantage in the job market.
-Longer-term care facilities are expected to have a greater need for nurses than hospitals, and home healthcare is also expected to see an increase, so nurses who apply for these jobs may have a better chance.
+Nurses are in high demand in the US.
+According to the Bureau of Labor Statistics, registered nurses earned a median wage of $68,450 in 2016.1 The outlook for RNs is promising, with registered nursing jobs expected to increase by 16% through 2024, significantly faster than other occupations.1 This increased demand is due to the aging of the baby-boomer generation, a growing emphasis on preventative health, and the expected retirement of many nurses in the coming years.
+Nurses who are willing to work in medically underserved and/or rural areas may have an advantage in the job market.
+Long-term care facilities are expected to show the greatest demand for nurses.
+Home healthcare is also expected to see an increase in demand for well-qualified nurses.

-American Association of Colleges of Nursing (AACN) – The AACN advocates that the bachelor’s degree in nursing should be the minimal education requirement for nurses.
+- American Association of Colleges of Nursing (AACN) – The AACN advocates adoption of the bachelor’s degree in nursing as the minimum education requirement for nurses.
 The organization is dedicated to nursing as a profession, and to improving health and delivery of care services.

 Frequently Asked Questions

-Can I get a bachelor’s of nursing degree online?
+Can I get a bachelor’s in nursing degree online?

 Yes.
-Bachelors degrees in nursing are offered at many colleges and universities, and some colleges offer a bachelor of science in nursing online.
-Check with the individual school to see if they offer an online bachelors degree in nursing before applying.
+Bachelor’s degrees in nursing are offered at many colleges and universities, and some colleges offer a bachelor of science in nursing online.
+Check with individual schools to see if they offer online options before applying.

-Yes, it is likely that obtaining a bachelor’s degree in nursing will give you an edge over colleagues with an associate’s in nursing.
-Nurses with their BSNs are often paid more money than nurses with their ASNs, and they also tend to be considered first for promotions and positions of leadership.
+Yes, it is likely that earning a bachelor’s degree in nursing will give you an edge over colleagues with an associate’s in nursing.
+Nurses with their BSNs are often paid more than nurses with ASNs, and BSN-prepared nurses also tend to be considered first for promotions and positions in leadership.

-A BSN is designed for people who are not yet registered nurses, but desire to become nurses by first obtaining their bachelor’s degree in nursing, then becoming licensed in their state by taking the NCLEX-RN.
-An RN-to-BSN program is designed for nurses who are already licensed, but desire to further their education and advancement opportunities by going back to college to obtain a bachelor’s degree, since the bachelor’s degree typically offers better pay and better opportunities for advancing to positions in management.
+A BSN is designed for people who are not yet registered nurses.
+An RN to BSN program is designed for nurses who have an associate’s degree and are already licensed as RNs but desire to further their education and advancement opportunities by going back to college to obtain a bachelor’s degree.

 What can you do with a bachelors in nursing?

-A bachelor of science in nursing is becoming the most common route for people who want to become nurses.
-After obtaining licensure, people with their BSN can be staff nurses at private or public hospitals or physicians’ offices, home health care nurses, or even take on leadership roles to assist other nurses.
-Some may also go on to pursue an advanced nursing degree, if they are interested in becoming an advanced practice registered nurse.
+A bachelor of science in nursing is becoming a common educational route for people who want to become nurses.
+After obtaining licensure, those with their BSN can be staff nurses at private or public hospitals or physicians’ offices, home health care nurses, or even take on leadership roles.
+Some may also go on to pursue an advanced nursing degree in order to become advanced practice registered nurses.